WHAT’S BETTER: FLUORIDE OR FLUORIDE-FREE TOOTHPASTE?

 Dentists use very concentrated products: varnish, gel, form or rinse.
 The right one is selected based on the patient’s dental history.
 These can be placed on teeth with a brush, tray, swab or mouthwash.
 They have more fluoride content than the amount found in water or toothpaste and are applied in just a few minutes.
 After the application process, a patient is advised not to eat or drink anything to help the applied fluoride permeate the tough enamel.

-Cost of fluoride treatment and how often to get treated
+Fluoride treatment cost and how often to get treated

 - Eat a poor diet or have an eating disorder